akio-tomiya/LatticeQCD.jl/comparison.md

 All Hamiltonians and plaquettes were finite, the backing arrays were CUDA `CuArray`s, and every resulting configuration was saved as portable JLD2, loaded into a fresh GPU configuration, and reproduced the plaquette.
-The test passed 21/21 assertions.
-Repeating the same seeded driver produced the same three plaquettes and Hamiltonian differences.
+The test also saved a staggered RHMC checkpoint after one trajectory, rebuilt a new session, restored it on the GPU, and reproduced the two-trajectory continuous run exactly.
+It passed 27/27 assertions.
+Repeating the same seeded driver on an RTX PRO 6000 produced the same three plaquettes and Hamiltonian differences.

 The serial typed suites, including every current Wizard input, were also run with this official dependency set.
 The gauge-only matrix passed 2830/2830 runtime assertions, the fermion configuration-I/O matrix passed 507/507, and the 164 dynamical-fermion cases passed four shards of 1572, 1695, 1572, and 1695 assertions.
-Optional-MPI tests passed the lifecycle checks and all worker checks with one and two ranks.
+Optional-MPI tests passed the lifecycle checks (8/8), the one-rank worker (30/30), and both two-rank workers (30/30 per rank).
+The worker covers exact JLD2 checkpoint restart for both gauge-only and Wilson-fermion HMC.